 The ASN-GW maintains the higher layer registration context including the security keys and the data path information to maintain the IP session.
 By registering with the SFF/ASN-GW, the pre-registration is performed for the ASN network, which may have multiple POA’s.
 When the MN attaches to a different target BS, it will use the existing registration context if the SFF/ASN-GW already has this registration context.

-The ASN-GW/SFF combination also constructs control messages to communicate with the target BS.
+The ASN-GW/SFF combination also constructs control messages to communicate with the target WiMAX BS.
 In terms of exchange of these control messages, the ASN-GW/SFF behaves like a virtual WiMX BS located in the WiMAX network to communicate with the MN.
 Such control messages are equivalent to those in the handover from one BS to another BS within the same network.
 Therefore control messages may reuse those messages between the source POA and target POA within the same network to prepare the handover of a MN within the same network.

 For messages from the ASN-GW/SFF to the MN, they are tunneled to the MN via the WiFi network.
 To the target WiMAX BS, the ASN-GW/SFF acts like a virtual WiMAX radio interface.